McCloudS/subgen/README.md

 2 Feb 2023: Added Tautulli webhooks back in.
 Didn't realize Plex webhooks was PlexPass only.
 See below for instructions to add it back in.

 31 Jan 2023 : Rewrote the script substantially to remove Tautulli and fix some variable handling.
 For some reason my implementation requires the container to be in host mode.
-My Plex was giving "401 Unauthorized" when attempt to query from docker subnets during API calls.
+My Plex was giving "401 Unauthorized" when attempt to query from docker subnets during API calls. (**Fixed now, it can be in bridge**)

 </details>